vinyldns/vinyldns/modules/docs/src/main/mdoc/api/get-zone-by-id.md

 # Get Zone by ID

-Retrieves a zone with the matching zone ID
+Retrieves a zone with the matching zone ID.

 #### HTTP REQUEST